Code-Platoon-Curriculum/curriculum/01-Js-Py-Intro/3-js-jest-intro/2-intermediate-js-and-jest.md

 2. The function itself is anonymous - it has no name.
 To name it, you need to store it in a variable.
 3. the return statement was implicit, perfect for one-liners. (arrow functions can also have full bodies but this is the default behavior)

-This is incredibly useful when using a 'higher order function', ie a function that takes another function as a paremeter.
+This is incredibly useful when using a 'higher order function', ie a function that takes another function as a parameter.
 The classic example is `map`, an Array method that allows you to create a new array based on the original with the help of a 'mapper' function.
 Like so:

 ```js
 const nums = [1, 2, 3];